-This time of year, as the leaves start to fall, it’s fun to create this Leaf People Fall craft with the kids!
+This time of year, as the leaves start to fall, it’s fun to create a cute leaf man people fall craft for kids!

-You’ll need just three items for this creative craft (affiliate links):
+You’ll need just three items for this creative craft:

 - Real leaves (Try to get colorful leaves from different types of trees.)